-Puri Bagus Lovina (1 night): Overlooking the Bali Sea, simple yet comfortable villas with traditional architecture and private gardens. (pool, spa)
+Puri Bagus Lovina (1 night): Overlooking the Bali Sea, relax in simple yet comfortable villas with traditional architecture and private gardens. (pool, spa)

-Alila Manggis (2 nights): Reminiscent of traditional Balinese villages, this palm-studded hotel is a stylish seaside hideaway. (pool, spa)
+Alila Manggis (2 nights): Reminiscent of traditional Balinese villages, a stylish seaside hideaway with palm-studded grounds. (pool, spa)